sanjar91/INSuRE-notSURE/Milestone2.md

 #### Scoring Methodology and Outcomes

-Scoring rules measures the accuracy of probabilistic predictions.
-A score can be thought of as either a measure of the "calibration" of a set of probabilistic predictions, or as a "cost function" or "loss function".
-For the purposes of
+Scoring rules measures the accuracy of subjectvie assessment/probabilistic predictions.
+A score in cybersecurity can be thought of as either a measure of the "calibration" of a set of subjective assessment/probabilistic predictions, or as a "cost function" or "loss function".
+For the purposes of this project, we chose to subjective assessment/probablilistic predictions of the maturity model.
+Each score, while subjective, is based upon a concrete definition of a scale.

-Each domain is surveyed/scored based upon controls that are applicable to that domain.
-The controls for each domain are displayed below:
+Each domain is surveyed/scored based upon controls that are applicable to that domain as shown in the IRR section above.
+The controls are grouped into categories based upon the NIST CSF.
+Then the controls are averaged based upon category and scored on the tool.

 ##### Scoring Tool
-The tool averages each of categories and compares it to a baseline or another security tool and represents the data in graph form. </br>
+The tool averages each of categories and compares it to a baseline or another security tool and represents the data in graph form.
+We still need to define what it is compared against as choosing the best in class will be difficult and not all tools will have a full maturity score, especially for new and emerging technologies.
+As the products mature, the maturity baseline should increase.  </br>
 <img src="https://github.com/sanjar91/INSuRE-notSURE/blob/master/bargraph.PNG">
 </br>
 <img src="https://github.com/sanjar91/INSuRE-notSURE/blob/master/spidergraph.PNG">